Featured Comment:

 If you’re using instant dashi or dashi bags, you can skip this step, but good dashi is an essential element of this dish, so I want to show you how to make my favorite dashi here.

 Start by soaking kombu in cold water for 30 minutes.
-I also use dried sardines (with the heads removed), but these are optional.
+I also use dried sardines with the heads removed (optional).

 Marinate your beef (the next step) while your dashi ingredients are soaking so that they’re ready at the same time!